 The Gospel of Philip states: "There

 were three who always walked with the Lord: Mary

 his mother and her sister and Magdalene, the one

 his mother and his companion were each named Mary.

 disciple whom Jesus loved the most.

-Mary Magdalene's Near-Death
+Mary Magdalene's Near-Death Experience

 Magdalene is seen in the Gospel of Mary as a disciple

 This gospel also shows Mary describing her vision

 it must overcome.
 These passages from the Gospel

 in near-death experiences and Tibetan Buddhism's

 Book of the Dead.